kfitz/tmt_get_started/messing-around-with-the-topic-modeling-tool.md

 # Messing around with the Topic Modeling Tool

-Topic modeling, as we've discussed, is a method for finding "topics" (i.e., clusters of co-occurring words) in documents.
+Topic modeling is a method for finding "topics" (that is, clusters of co-occurring words) in documents.
 It's easier to understand its possibilities and limitations when you try it for yourself.

 Luckily, a fairly easy-to-use tool makes this possible.
 The [Topic Modeling Tool](https://github.com/senderle/topic-modeling-tool) is a piece of software that implements the [MALLET (MAchine Learning for LanguagE Toolkit) package](http://mallet.cs.umass.edu/topics.php) to identify topics in documents of your choice.
 As we'll see, it's pretty easy to run the TMT.
 Analyzing the results is a bit trickier.